Elizabeth L. Barry, PhD

 Medical Pharmacology (Calcium and Bone Pharmacology)

-Effects of supplemental calcium and vitamin D on the APC/β-catenin pathway in the normal colorectal mucosa of colorectal adenoma patients.
+Effects of supplemental calcium and vitamin D on tight-junction proteins and mucin-12 expression in the normal rectal mucosa of colorectal adenoma patients.